johnnychhsu/Interview_notes/TCP_IP.md

 ### IPv4
 Take data segment from TCP and divides it into packets.
 Each packet contains header and data.
 ![IP Header](./ip_header.jpg)

+**Mask** <br />
+We can use mask to distinguish the network address and host address.
+Just do `and` operation to the address, the left non-zero is the network address.